 where the notation $x=(\lambda, t)$ is used.
 We consider this matrix $I$ as a one-dimensional image with $k \times 1$ pixels and $c$ channels.
 An example of such an image is demonstrated in Figure~\ref{fig:clf_preproc}.

-We used these images as inputs to a CNN classifier, which is used to separate supernova Ia types from all other types.
-The network contains three 1D convolutional layers with {\tt\string ReLU} activation function, {\tt\string max pooling} layer, and {\tt\string dropout} followed by a fully connected layer, as shown in Figure~\ref{fig:cnn_type}.
-The classifier returns the probability that the image corresponds to a supernova Ia type.
-The model is fitted using a binary cross-entropy loss function.
+We used these images as inputs to a CNN classifier, which is trained to separate Type~Ia~SNe from all other types of objects.
+The network contains three 1D convolutional layers with a {\tt\string ReLU} activation function, a {\tt\string max pooling} layer, and a {\tt\string dropout} layer followed by a fully connected layer, as shown in Figure~\ref{fig:cnn_type}.
+The classifier returns the probability that the input image corresponds to a Type~Ia~SN.
+This model is fitted using a binary cross-entropy loss function.

-Light curves in a data set are divided into train and test samples.
-The first one is used to train the CNN model.
-The test sample is used to calculate the following classification quality metrics: Area Under the ROC Curve (ROC AUC), Area Under the Precision-Recall Curve (PR AUC), Accuracy, Recall, and Precision~\citep{James2013}.
-We use these metrics for indirect measurements of the light curve approximation quality.
+Light curves in the dataset were divided into train and test samples.
+The first one was used to train the CNN model, while the second one was used to calculate the following classification quality metrics: area under the ROC curve (ROC AUC), area under the precision-recall curve (PR AUC), Accuracy, Recall, and Precision~\citep{James2013}.
+We used these metrics of physically motivated classification problem as an indirect approach for estimation of the light curve approximation quality.